pawelngei/alxd.org/content/pages/inspirations.md

 When overwhelmed by the stupidity, ignorance and despair around me, I like going back to these just to regain some hope in humanity:

+### Solarpunk

+A Solarpunk [Manifesto](http://www.re-des.org/a-solarpunk-manifesto/) summing up all the values of the movement.
+Focusing on hope and finding solutions instead of warnings.

 ### Hackerspaces

 #### [Gemsi - Our Story](https://www.youtube.com/watch?v=TJpsNQF60Fc)